House of the Vettii: Paintings

 The House of the Vettii features a large assortment of fresco paintings in the Pompeian Fourth style.
 There are twelve surviving panels, which depict mythological scenes.
-We know that it is the Fourth style by its combination of the previous three styles.
+The Fourth Style is identified by its combination of the previous three styles.
 At the bottom of the wall we see a ring of faux colored marble, which is indicative of the First Pompeian style.
-Secondly, there is an interest in creating illusionistic scenes, evident in the top ring and besides the mythological scenes, that is borrowed from the Second style.
+Secondly, there is interest in creating illusionistic scenes, evident in the top ring and besides the mythological scenes, that is borrowed from the Second style.
 Lastly, the unrealistically thin columns supporting the upper ring of the wall frescoes is taken from the Third style.
-New to the style is the mythological scenes, of which there are twelve remaining in the House of the Vettii.
+New to the style are the mythological scenes, of which there are twelve remaining in the House of the Vettii.
 It is believed that the scenes are copied from Greek models, but no Greek paintings have survived to compare the frescoes to.
 The twelve panels are located in the two triclinia positioned off of the peristyle garden and the triclinium next to the small peristyle.
-The remaining are in the triclinium and the cubiculum to the left of the main entrance.
-The paintings combine to create a theme of divine reward and punishment, one particularly showing off the power of Jupiter (Zeus) and his sons as the enforcers of world order.
+The remaining panels are in the triclinium and the cubiculum to the left of the main entrance.
+The paintings combine to create a theme of divine reward and punishment, with one particularly showing the power of Jupiter (Zeus) and his sons as the enforcers of world order.

 Beyond the twelve mythological paintings, many more artworks are displayed in the House of the Vettii.
-Most famously are the two depictions of Priapus, the god of fertility.
+Most famous are the two depictions of Priapus, the god of fertility.
 The first image of Priapus is a fresco in the doorway.
 The painting depicts Priapus weighing his phallic member on a set of scales.
 The second image mirrors the first but in marble.